fritzmg/contao-news-sorting/README.md

 * Random (Date descending)
 * Featured (Date descending)

 Some of these settings are already available in some Contao 4 versions.
-The extensions is fully compatible with that and only uses the hook when necessary.
+The extension is fully compatible with that and only uses the hook when necessary.